-Like colleges and universities across the country, Siena is taking significant steps to safeguard our community in response to the coronavirus (COVID-19) global pandemic.
-The latest general community updates can be found below and our FAQ page will be updated regularly as the situation evolves.
+Siena is taking significant steps to safeguard our community as we plan our recovery from the coronavirus (COVID-19) global pandemic.
+The latest updates can be found below and our FAQ page will be updated regularly as the situation evolves.

-College Events: Any public events on campus that are scheduled through May 17 have been postponed to a later date or canceled outright.
+College Events: Any public events on campus have been postponed to a later date or canceled outright until further notice.